rcrowley/fpf/README.md

 1. Create a working copy of the Git repository.
 2. Hard link files from the working copy into place within the installation prefix.

-Having a working copy provides another two step process for checking the integrigy of an installed package:
+Having a working copy provides another two step process for checking the integrity of an installed package:

 1. Verify the access mode of all files and directories and the link count of all regular files.
 2. Verify that the working copy matches the package's Git commit.